wmcbrine/MultiMail/README.md

-MultiMail version 0.49
+MultiMail version 0.51
 ======================

-What's New in version 0.49?
+What's New in version 0.51?
 ---------------------------

- * Updated for PDCurses 3.3
+ * Blinking in the ANSI viewer, with PDCurses
- * Transparency with PDCurses for SDL
+ * Workaround for some corrupt QWK packets
- * Pause in ANSI animation
+ * Fixes for compatibility with modern compilers

 See the [HISTORY](HISTORY.md) file for other changes.
 See [INSTALL](INSTALL.md) for the installation procedure, and the man page